 This module covers the following topics:

-- GCP MCQ Practice
+- MCQ mock exam

 The DPM Training Programme is a well-designed and well-structured course that covers all aspects related to pharmaceutical medicine.
 The presenters are engaging and very knowledgeable about the topics.
 I would highly recommend this course.

 I thoroughly enjoyed and recommend the course.
 Its content targeted a wide theoretical knowledge of pharmacovigilance very pertinent to everyday activities of a safety physician.